 - If you need a break, take the monorail to one of the resorts and find a seat in the lobby to relax.

 - If you are at one of these resorts, use the resort monorail to travel to other resorts on the loop.

 Whatever your reason, remember the resort monorail makes five stops before it comes full circle.
 Also, take into account that it takes time to load and unload at each stop.

 Disney World Express Monorail

-The monorail will slow down as it travels through the Contemporary.
-Guests can look down from the monorail and see people dining at Chef Mickey’s.
-If you look up, you can see various floors of the hotel.
+The Express monorail slows down as it travels through the Contemporary.
+You can look down from the monorail and see guests dining at Chef Mickey’s or browsing the resort’s Grand Concourse floor.

 Magic Kingdom Monorail Stop

 Below is a photo of the entrance to the line for the express monorail at Magic Kingdom.
 This entrance will be on the immediate right when you exit Magic Kingdom.

 When you arrive at Magic Kingdom, there’s an exit ramp between the two monorail lines.
 If you look closely, you can see guests walking down the ramp and toward the park in the photo.

 Perhaps, the most popular monorail ride is the one to Epcot from the Transportation and Ticket Center.
 Below, the picture gives you an idea of what a beautiful ride it is, especially during the Epcot International Flower and Garden Festival.